MainArticlesWhat is an NFT Marketplace? Understanding the Platform for Buying, Selling, and Trading NFTs

 Royalties

-Many NFT marketplaces incorporate royalty systems, allowing creators to receive a percentage of the resale value each time their NFT is sold on the platform.
+Many NFT platform incorporate royalty systems, allowing creators to receive a percentage of the resale value each time their NFT is sold on the platform.

 Types of NFT Marketplaces